Visiting the hospital for a procedure

 A sister or charge nurse is the head of each ward and is supported by a modern matron and clinical services manager.
 They are assisted by nurses and healthcare assistants, who will be involved in your day-to-day care while you are on the ward.

-The nurse in charge of each shift will wear a red ‘nurse in charge’ badge, so they can be easily identified.
+The nurse in charge of each shift will wear a red ‘nurse in charge’ badge so that they can be easily identified.

 You will have an identified nurse responsible for co-ordinating your care on each shift.
 Different nurses wear different types of uniform – any nurse on the ward will be able to explain this in more detail.